 After two months, start to water it sparingly again.
 All being well, you will soon have another flower from your amaryllis bulb.
 Don’t despair if it doesn’t flower the second time around; it just means the bulb didn’t store enough energy.
 Feed it regularly once the leaves show, and it will reward you with flowers the year after.

 The normal blooming time is March to early June.
 Even if you got your amaryllis as a Christmas gift, don’t expect it to naturally flower at Christmas again—growers specially prepare the bulbs to do that.
 Changing your watering and fertilizing schedule can make an amaryllis more likely to bloom at Christmas time.

 It’s a slow process, but your amaryllis may produce one or more bulblets.
 You can separate these from the parent plant and grow them on individually or leave them together and pot the two of them into a slightly larger pot as I have.
-That way you can enjoy two or more amaryllis flower stems at once.
-It will take 2 or 3 years for the bulblet to be big enough to flower.
+That way, you can enjoy two or more amaryllis flower stems at once.
+It will take two or three years for the bulblet to be big enough to flower.

 Differences Between Hippeastrum and True Amaryllis

 Flowers appear after or at the same time as the leaves